 In addition to bringing together major works of British and Polish art from the '90s, the exhibition also showcases a new generation of artists from Britain and Poland, who have emerged in the period following the Global Financial Crisis of 2007/8, and for whom the early '90s are as temporally and perhaps culturally? distant as the early '70s were for the YBAs, and exponents of Polish Critical Art.
 The presence of this new generation of artists in the exhibition prompts a set of questions: Do today’s emergent artists relate to, or react against, or simply ignore the legacy left by their predecessors?
 Is this an artistic legacy, or is it something broader: a context in which the public might experience, and consume, the work of art?
 Are we still in the 'long 1990s', or do we live in new, and uncharted, times?

-"British British Polish Polish" will be accompanied by a major English/Polish language catalogue editor: Agnieszka Pindera with texts by the curators, the British authors J.J.Charlesworth, and Isobel Harbison, the Polish authors Jakub B±k, Izabela Kowalczyk, Paweł Możdżyński, and archival research by Oliver Basciano and Maryla Sitkowska focusing on the British and Polish political and cultural scenes, and a programme of lectures and educational workshops.
+"British British Polish Polish" will be accompanied by English/Polish language catalogue editor: Agnieszka Pindera with texts by the curators, the British authors J.J.Charlesworth, and Isobel Harbison, the Polish authors Jakub B±k, Izabela Kowalczyk, Paweł Możdżyński, and archival research by Oliver Basciano and Maryla Sitkowska focusing on the British and Polish political and cultural scenes, and a programme of lectures and educational workshops.